usman-adamu/usman-adamu/README.md

 ## Current Focus

 Seeking roles in **public health data analytics** and **epidemiology** in the North West of England and nationally.
-Open to public sector, NHS, local authority, and academic research environments.
+Open to the public sector, NHS, local authority, and academic research environments.

 📧 Reach me via GitHub or LinkedIn.